 The X-1’s performance was limited by its fuel capacity.
 Flying at 50,000 feet (15,240 meters), it could reach 916 miles per hour (1,474 kilometers per hour), but at 70,000 feet (21,336 meters) the maximum speed that could be reached was 898 miles per hour (1,445 kilometers per hour).
 During a maximum climb, fuel would be exhausted as the X-1 reached 74,800 feet (2,799 meters).
 The absolute ceiling is 87,750 feet (26,746 meters).

 The X-1 had a minimum landing speed of 135 miles per hour (217 kilometers per hour) using 60% flaps.

-The three X-1 rocketplanes made a total of 157 flights with the three X-1.
-The number one ship, Glamorous Glennis, made 78 flights.
+There were 157 flights with the three X-1 rocket planes.
+The number one ship, 46-062, Glamorous Glennis, made 78 flights.
 On 26 March 1948, with Chuck Yeager again in the cockpit, it reached reached Mach 1.45 (957 miles per hour/1,540 kilometers per hour) at 71,900 feet (21,915 meters).

 The third X-1, 46-064, made just one glide flight before it was destroyed 9 November 1951 in an accidental explosion.

 The second X-1, 46-063, was later modified to the X-1E.
 It is on display at the NASA Dryden Research Center at Edwards Air Force Base.
 Glamorous Glennis is on display at the Smithsonian Institution National Air and Space Museum, next to Charles A. Lindbergh’s Spirit of St. Louis.

 Jack Valentine Woolams was born on Valentine’s Day, 14 February 1917, at San Francisco, California.
 He was the second of three children of Leonard Alfred Woolams, a corporate comptroller, and Elsa Mathilda Cellarius Woolams.